 The problem is that when we get sick, suppress our immune systems, or simply get older, the amount our body can or will produce is reduced substantially.
 Every system in the body can be affected by a lack of glutathione in our system including the immune system, the nervous system, the gastrointestinal system, etc. This means that when our levels get low, the more prone to various types of infection we become.
 Inversely, when our levels are high, the less likely we are to get these infections.

-I went on to talk about how supplementing with glutathione can improve the function of immune cells that control infection and of course the direct correlation between low levels of GSH and increased susceptibility of infection – which can be relieved with supplementation.
+I went on to talk about how supplementing with glutathione can improve the function of immune cells that control infection and, of course, the direct correlation between low levels of GSH and increased susceptibility to disease – which can be relieved with supplementation.
 However, I wanted to share something else about this powerful substance.

 Numerous studies have demonstrated the vital role that GSH plays in immunity.
-In fact, some functional medicine doctors have even claimed that glutathione deficiency is found in nearly all very ill patients.
+Some functional medicine doctors have even claimed that glutathione deficiency is found in nearly all very ill patients.
 It makes sense.
-Glutathione is critical in helping your immune system fight off infections and prevents cancer.
+Glutathione is critical in helping your immune system fight off infections and prevent cancer.
 The good news is that studies have also demonstrated that immunological functions can be significantly enhanced and potentially restored by supplementation.

 However, supplementation with glutathione can be tricky.
-Taking GSH alone often doesn’t provide enough to get your levels back up to where they need to be because the body doesn’t absorb it well and the stomach can essentially destroy it.
-Liposomal glutathione works great to increase the amount your body can retain because it helps bypass the stomach but it’s also expensive – which puts it out of reach for a lot of people.
-The good news is that there is an alternative to GSH that works wonders.
+Taking GSH alone often doesn’t provide enough to get your levels back up to where they need to be because the body doesn’t absorb it well, and the stomach can destroy it.
+Liposomal glutathione works great to increase the amount your body can retain because it helps bypass the stomach, but it’s also expensive, putting it out of reach for many people.
+The good news is that an alternative to GSH works wonders.

 N-acetyl cysteine (NAC)

-NAC is a stable and supplemental form of cysteine – which is a powerful antioxidant in its own right.
-You can find cysteine in a lot of high-protein foods, like chicken, eggs, and legumes (among others).
-If you’re sick though, diet alone may not be enough and this is especially true if you are already dealing with a chronic infection or illness.
-It’s further complicated by the fact that your body cannot make cysteine without a decent amount of folate and vitamin B6 and a substantial amount of vitamin B12 – which is found naturally by digesting red meat.
+NAC is a stable and supplemental form of cysteine – a powerful antioxidant in its own right.
+You can find cysteine in many high-protein foods, like chicken, eggs, and legumes (among others).
+If you’re sick, though, diet alone may not be enough, and this is especially true if you are already dealing with a chronic infection or illness.
+It’s further complicated because your body cannot make cysteine without a decent amount of folate, vitamin B6, and a substantial amount of vitamin B12 – which is found naturally by digesting red meat.
 Again, diet alone may not be enough for the sick.

 I want you to understand that NAC and GSH are related.
-In fact, NAC is needed to make and replenish glutathione levels in the body.
-This means that if you supplement with NAC, your glutathione levels could increase substantially over time.
+NAC is needed to make and replenish glutathione levels in the body.
+If you supplement with NAC, your glutathione levels could increase substantially over time.
 Here too, studies have found that supplementing with NAC can enhance and perhaps even restore immunological functions along with your glutathione levels.

-The really cool part is that NAC can do quite a few other things in the body as well.
+The cool part is that NAC can do quite a few other things in the body.
 Aside from helping to restore glutathione levels, it can also…

 - Boost immune function